Lahma712/A--search-algorithm/README.md

 <i>F Cost, G Cost and H Cost </i> (where <i>F Cost = G Cost + H Cost</i>),

 which are used to determine the next best node.
-Specifically, <i>G Cost</i> is the cost from the current node to the start node and
+Specifically, <i>G Cost</i> is the cost from the current node to the starting node and
 <i>H Cost</i> is the cost from the current node to the goal node (<i>H Cost</i> is also called the <i>heuristic function</i>).
 This <i>heuristic function</i> is what differentiates the <i>A* search algorithm</i> from <i>Dijkstra's algorithm</i> as it enables <i>A*</i> to give preference to nodes that are closer to the goal node, which often saves a lot of time.

 One unique feature of my implementation is that the <i>G Cost</i> and <i>H Cost</i> is always being multiplied by some value, which you can choose.
 This "multiplier" enables the user to change the behaviour of the search algorithm dramatically (see example GIFS below):